webmiddle/webmiddle.github.io/docs/fetching/browser.md

 content created in the client-side.

-On the other end, the component has a bigger resource usage **footprint**, as it needs to spawn separate Headless Chrome processes that communicate with the main Node process.
+On the other end, the component has a bigger resource usage **footprint**, as it needs to spawn separate headless Chrome processes that communicate with the main Node process.

 The component is built on top of the [puppeteer](https://github.com/GoogleChrome/puppeteer) library.